GILLIANMCD/Interactive-Frontend-Development-Simon-Game-Re-Submit/README.md

 ## User Stories
 - As a user I want to be presented with a random series of button presses.
 - As a user I want to be able to choose level of difficulty to play the game.
+- As a user I want to see what level I have reached on the game.
 - As a user I want to get feedback if I have lost/won the game.
 - As a user I want to be able to hide the instructions if I wish.